 By Captain Linda Perry Riera

-Editor’s note: This is the third installment in a series of dispatches from Linda and her husband, Captain Bob Damiano, who are nearly six months into their one-year sailing voyage aboard their Tartan 4000 Argon.
+Editor’s note: This is the third installment in a series of dispatches from Linda and Captain Bob Damiano, who are nearly six months into their one-year sailing voyage aboard their Tartan 4000 Argon.

 What or where the heck is Saba??
 This lesser known Leeward Island is about 30 miles west of St. Maarten.
 And what a gem it is!
 When approaching Saba, one is deceived by scale.
 It looks like a small, round island but then you realize that you are still five miles (not 200 yards) out and as you get closer, the sheer cliffs around the perimeter of the island tower above.
 And on top of those jagged cliffs are some tall and steep mountains…a dormant volcano, actually.